szado/php-resource-pool/README.md

-# szado/reactphp-connection-pool [UNSTABLE]
+# szado/reactphp-connection-pool

 Async and flexible pool for any type of connections built on top of [ReactPHP](https://reactphp.org/).

 Connection pooling allows you to easily manage range of connections with some remote service (e.g. a database server).
 You can define how many connections your app can estabilish or how to react when all connections are busy at the same time.

+- **State monitoring** - each adapter maintains its connection state ("Ready", "Busy" or "Disconnected").
+Based on this, the connection selector can determine if the specific connection is currently ready to use.
+This is especially useful when you use stateful operations (e.g. database transactions).
-- **Flexible** - manage any type of connections by implementing your own `ConnectionAdapter` and specify how connections are to be selected for use by passing proper `ConnectionSelector`.
+- **Flexible** - manage any type of connections by implementing your own connection adapter and specify how connections are to be selected for use by passing proper connection selector.
 - **Lightweight and simple** - in assumptions it is a simple component that can be freely extended according to your preferences.

 ## Requirements